 Welding 101 is a one-semester exploratory course in welding.
-Students are trained in safe shop and welding practices, the different types of metal, basic metallurgy, blueprint reading, and measurement.
-Students learn how to properly set up, maintain, and use SMAW, GMAW, and OFW welding equipment.
+Students are trained in safe shop and welding practices, the different types of metal, basic metallurgy, blueprint reading, and measurement, sheet metal work, and related industrial mechanics.
+Students learn how to properly set up, maintain, and use SMAW (stick), GMAW (gas), and OFW (oxyfuel) welding equipment.
 Students are also trained in the proper use of hand and power tools used in a welding shop.
 Metal cutting processes are also part of this course.
 Students will complete a series of projects using the skills they have learned throughout the course.

-VOC202 Welding 102 Term: Semester 2 of 2 Credit: 0.5 Prerequisite: B- or better in Welding 101 Graduation Requirement Satisfied CTE Fees:
+VOC202 Welding 102 Term: Semester 2 of 2 Credit: 0.5 Prerequisite: C or better in Welding 101 Graduation Requirement Satisfied CTE Fees: